emwdx/rvr_circuitpython/README.md

 ## sphero_rvr.py library ##
 The annotated library has the API that I've given my students to use during class.
 Not everything is there at this point - a work in progress.

-The .mpy file is the compiled library for [Circuitpython 7.1.1](https://circuitpython.org).
-This file
+The .mpy file is the compiled version of the library for [Circuitpython 7.1.1](https://circuitpython.org).

 ## Big thanks! ##
 * [@kreier](https://github.com/kreier/) for doing testing with serial communication with RVRs and ultrasonic sensors for several boards